-I’ve been teaching music online since 2008.
-In this post, I’ll share how to make more money teaching online while delivering better results to your students.
+I’ve taught music online since 2008.
+I will teach you to save time teaching online while delivering better results to your students.

-• Use MEDIA to present information to students
+- Use MEDIA (original or curated) to present information to students

-• Use more asynchronous check-ins and less big block lesson times
+- Use asynchronous check-ins and less big block lesson times

-Forums, content libraries, and email are tools used to flip the classroom.
+Forums (like Facebook groups), content libraries (like Google docs or Youtube), and email (even with expanded Signatures) are free tools to flip the classroom.

 Instead of saying something thousands of times, say it once and impact many.

-Instead of teaching only in real time, use asynchronous checkin combined with curated evergreen content.
+Instead of teaching only in real time, use asynchronous checkins combined with curated evergreen content.

 Teachers can: